Home » Computer Guides » File Explorer Is Missing From Taskbar.

 When it’s in the perfect place, release the mouse button.

-How To Pin File Explorer To Start.
+How To Pin File Explorer To Start

 In Windows 10 and Windows 11, as well as having File Explorer on your taskbar, you can also pin it to the Start menu.
-To pin File Explorer to your Start menu, click the START button and search for “file explorer“.
+To pin File Explorer to your Start menu, click the Start button and search for “file explorer“.

 You can move the File Explorer icon to any position on your Start menu by dragging and dropping it into place.

-Create A File Explorer Shortcut On Your Desktop.
+Add File Explorer On Your Desktop.

 In Windows 10 and 11, you can also create a shortcut to File Explorer on your Desktop.
 Similar to how the My Computer shortcut used to be in older versions of Windows.

-On the menu that opens, move your mouse pointer onto the word NEW.
+On the menu that opens, move your mouse pointer onto the word New.
+A second menu will open.

-On the second menu, left-click SHORTCUT.
+On the second menu, left-click Shortcut.

 The Create Shortcut window appears.